 Preparing the daily content rollout of this amazing website involves countless hours of sifting through the never-ending sand pile of automotive-related stories, press releases, and reports all over the internet.
 If there’s a car-related story that goes up on the internet somewhere, we probably saw it.
 It’s with that level of observation that we can say that the sixth-generation Camaro ZL1 1LE just hasn’t grabbed as many headlines or captured a hype wave that the Dodge Demon has been able to.
 It turns out all the muscle car world wanted was an 840 horsepower road-legal rocket ship from the factory that goes fast in a straight line.
 The answer should have been more obvious.

-It’s a car that has inadvertently fired up the aftermarket, seeing if a tuning shop can make somebody’s Camaro or Corvette or Mustang “as fast as a Demon.”
+It’s a car, denied approval by the NHRA, that has inadvertently fired up the aftermarket, seeing if a tuning shop can make somebody’s Camaro or Corvette or Mustang “as fast as a Demon.”
 Why?
 So they can take it to (impressively popular) non-sanctioned racing events like Texas Mile.
 Not an NHRA doorslammer competition, which many of our colleagues naively think that’s what the Demon was built for.
-These unsanctioned speed events might seem like a Neanderthal rock throwing competition from the perspective of road-course-racing connoisseurs, but the sound of their umbrage merely bounces off empty bleachers.
+These unsanctioned speed events might seem like a Neanderthal rock throwing competition from the perspective of road-course-racing connoisseurs, but the sound of their umbrage merely bounces off empty bleachers of their rented tracks.

 How can the Camaro team capitalize?
 By building an insane, road-legal dragster of their own.
 Somewhere between the COPO and the ZL1, perhaps.
 And make every option $1, because that’s hilarious.
 Not everybody would be able to own one, but the halo effect of a road legal dragster feels stronger than the halo effect of a road legal track car.